 - If it was a qualitative study, how did they handle observer bias?

-If the efforts of the researchers attempting to replicate your research study appear to be in earnest, then the next step of the investigation turns the spotlight on you and, if appropriate, your lab and your team:
+Sometimes, the efforts of the researchers attempting to replicate your research study appear to be in earnest.
+In such cases, the next step of the investigation turns the spotlight on you and, if appropriate, your lab and your team:

-- Were the researchers given access to all the raw data from your original study, or was some held back as a result of institutional policy?
+- Could the researchers access to all the raw data from your original study, or was some held back as a result of institutional policy?

-- If you weren’t the Principal Investigator (PI) on the study, was your PI given adequate time to review the project before releasing the results for publication?
+- If you weren’t the Principal Investigator (PI) on the study, did your PI get adequate time to review the project before releasing the results for publication?

 - Did the study stay on track and meet the planned deadline, or was there a last minute rush?